In this section...

 The School Health Nurse service offers young people evidence-based preventative health care.
 Improving young people’s emotional and physical health can improve their wellbeing and life chances - The School Health Nurse will work closely with teaching staff and pastoral support staff to provide support and assistance to students and aid them to make healthy lifestyle choices and reach their full potential - Young people can access the school health nurse during the morning breaks and lunch breaks when the school nurse is in school.
 The dates are on the door, and available to the pastoral office.

-Your School Health Nurse is: Dawn Ochiltree
+Your School Health Nurse is: Fin Shurrock

 • Offer a confidential School Nurse drop-in